astroport-fi/asteroid-protocol/spec/metaprotocols/marketplace.md

 1. The listing must be reserved by the sender.
 1. The sender must send the balance of the total ask for the listing, that is total - deposit

+## Processing of marketplace transactions

+Marketplace transactions carry minimal fees to deter spamming of listings and reduce double-deposits.
+These fees must be enforced by the indexer when implementing this metaprotocol in order for the mitigations to remain effective against bots.
+The fees are sent to the Astroport Maker contract on Neutron via IBC in ATOM.